 Level the back against a wall and attach it to the studs with 3/8-in. x 4-1/2 in. lag screws and washers.
 Predrill holes with a 5/16-in. bit.

 If you have more tools than a handful of 16-penny nails pounded into a 2x4 will accommodate, this shovel rack’s for you.
 It looks simple and it is, yet this is a serious storage rack that will put its store-bought counterparts to shame.
 It will hold more than 14 items—ranging from shovels and rakes to sledgehammers and pick- axes—with room to spare.
 It’s constructed from a 16-in. x 48-in. chunk of 3/4-in. plywood with 2x6 supports and lag-screwed to the wall.
-Take an early morning break from your yard chores and put the rack together in a couple of hours for less than $20.
+Take an early morning break from your yard chores and put the rack together in a couple of hours.

 After cutting your pieces to size as indicated on the materials list, lay them out and cut the slots for the handles.
 We’ve made some suggestions about spacing, but feel free to customize the spacing to fit your tools.